xbcsmith/epr-workshop/05-epr-service/03-curl.md

 We need to craft a GraphQL query.
 First thing we need is an event receiver.
 The event receiver acts as a classification and gate for events.

-We can find and event reciever by id using the following graphql query:
+We can find and event receiver by id using the following graphql query:

 ```json
 {